isomerpages/moe-christchurchsec/_our-school/School Rules and Regulations.md

 2.7.6 Students are not allowed to go to the lockers during the change of periods.
 All necessary materials must be taken from the lockers before assembly or during break-times.

+**PERSONAL GROOMING**

+**2.8 School Uniform**

+**In General**

+2.8.1 Students must wear the prescribed school uniform and any **modification is strictly not allowed except to alter the length of the skirt and pants.**

+2.8.2 Students are to wear white school shoes or predominantly white (>95%) track shoes.
+White socks must be worn and visible at all times.

+2.8.3 If for any reason a student cannot wear shoes (e.g. blisters, in-grown nail, etc.), the Form Teacher must be informed with the support of a doctor’s recommendation or a parent’s letter.

+For Boys

+2.8.4 White shirts and green pants or shorts must be purchased from the authorized tailor.

+2.8.5 **Tapering of pants is strictly not allowed.
+The pants may be altered to the appropriate length only***

+For Girls

+2.8.6 Brassieres must only be white or beige. _No other colours are acceptable._ Sports brassieres may only be worn during sports training or PE lessons.

+2.8.7 Skirts must be purchased from the authorized tailor.
+They should be at kneelength, i.e. touching the knee caps.